PiotrG1996/JetsonNano_ObjectDetection_YOLOv5/readme.md

 Furthermore, recall only
 measures positive cases from the prediction.
-Average Precision is an integral of the area under precision-recall curve.
-In other words, it defines accuracy of the trained model.
-As well figure 3. as figure 4. presents successfully trained models.
+Average Precision is an integral of the area under the precision-recall curve.
+In other words, it defines the accuracy of the trained model.
+As well figure 3. as Figure 4. presents successfully trained models.
 The difference is that the larger architecture of YOLO demands 5 times more training time than the smaller one.